 Alice Pauser, Founder & Board member, Alice oversees the daily operation of the organization and serves as Executive Director.
 She has conducted research on the Wisconsin Women’s Correctional System (WWCS) since 2001 and initially developed the mission statement for The Demeter Foundation.
 A member of the Correctional Education Association (CEA), she has presented statewide and nationally on the needs of incarcerated and formerly incarcerated women.
 Alice has developed and implemented programs for women to maintain mental health recovery and gain balance in their lives.
-She has built collaboration with Wisconsin Community Corrections and directly provides services to women in the Dane County area.
-Alice is a nationally certified Wellness Recovery Action Plan W.R.A.P. facilitator.
+She has built collaborations with the Wisconsin Department of Corrections and Community Corrections and directly provides services to women in the Dane County area.
+Alice is a nationally certified Wellness Recovery Action Plan W.R.A.P. facilitator, a WI Certified Peer Specialist and nationally certified in Mental Health First Aid.
+She is on the Board of Directors for the Wisconsin Reentry Pilot Program.
 She is active in providing input to Wisconsin Legislators on the status of incarcerated and formerly incarcerated women and the need for systems change.
-Her daughter is currently incarcerated at Taycheedah Correctional Institute in Wisconsin.
+Her daughter is currently incarcerated at Robert E. Ellsworth Correctional Facility in Wisconsin.

 Board of Directors

-If you would like information on becoming a Board member please firstname.lastname@example.org
+If you would like information on becoming a Board member please use our Contact Page.

 Michael Barthman is completing his doctorate in medicine at the University of Wisconsin and will begin training as an emergency medicine physician this coming year.
 He is a founding board member of the Community Health Initaiative, a nonprofit implementing community-directed mobile clinics and public health projects in rural Haiti.
 As a medical student, he was a leader in developing and improving health resource programs for a juvenile correctional facility, and conducted research on comprehensive health services for the most socially and medically complex patients within the health care system.
 He is poet and lover of music.